From plastic waste to virgin-grade products

 A key pillar in this regard is our ChemCycling™ project.
 In this project on chemical recycling, we are working with partners to further develop the pyrolysis technology which turns plastic waste into a secondary raw material called pyrolysis oil.
-The oil is fed this into BASF’s Verbund production at the beginning of the value chain, thereby saving fossil resources.
-Based on the mass balance approach, the share of recycled material is allocated to the product by a third-party audited methodology.
-The result: Certified products which have the same properties as those manufactured from fossil feedstock.
+We feed the oil into BASF’s Verbund production at the beginning of the value chain, thereby saving fossil resources.
+By using a third-party audited mass balance approach, the share of recycled material is allocated to certain products manufactured in the Verbund.
+These products are independently certified and have the same properties as those manufactured from fossil feedstock.
 Customers can therefore further process them in the same way as conventionally manufactured products and use them in demanding applications.

 Facts about ChemCycling™

-Virgin quality: With chemical recycling, plastic waste streams can be converted back into feedstock for the chemical industry and allocated to products manufactured in BASF’s integrated production system via a mass balance approach.
+Virgin-quality output: With chemical recycling, plastic waste streams can be converted back into feedstock for the chemical industry and allocated to products manufactured in BASF’s integrated chemical production network (Verbund) via a mass balance approach.
 These products have the exact same properties as those manufactured from fossil feedstock.

-Certified transparently: Both the mass balance procedure, by which the proportion of recycled raw material is allocated to the product, and the products themselves are certified by independent auditors.
+Certified transparently: Both the mass balance procedure, by which the proportion of recycled feedstock is allocated to the product, and the products themselves are certified by independent auditors.

 The ChemCycling™ project was launched by BASF in 2018.
 In the pilot phase, BASF presented first prototypes with customers.
 These included mozzarella cheese packaging, transparent refrigerator components and insulation boxes for sensitive applications.
-In 2020, first commercial products were launched by customers in the German market.
+Since 2020, first commercial products were launched by customers, including pharma boxes, transport packaging and food packaging.

 We have established partnerships with Quantafuel, Pyrum and New Energy.
 Quantafuel is a specialist for pyrolysis of mixed plastic waste and purification of the resulting oil, Pyrum and New Energy are specialized in the pyrolysis of end-of-life tires.
-BASF will use the pyrolysis oil from end-of-life tires as an additional raw material source next to oil from mixed plastic waste, the use of which is the long-term focus of the ChemCycling™ project.
 With these partnerships, BASF has taken a significant step towards establishing a broad supply base for pyrolysis oil and towards offering customers products based on chemically recycled plastic waste on a commercial scale.

 However, any new recycling process needs acceptance as recycling from market and regulators.
 There are still some open questions with regards to technology, economy and regulation.
 We closely engage with the relevant stakeholders to tackle these challenges.